 Email: info@harrisboatworks.ca

 Harris Boat Works - 5369 Harris Boat Works Rd, Gores Landing, ON.
-Mercury Marine dealer since 1965, current Platinum Dealer.
+Family-owned since 1947, Mercury dealer since 1965, current Premier Dealer.
 15-20 minutes from Port Hope and Cobourg.
-Largest Mercury and Mercruiser parts inventory in Ontario.
+The largest Mercury and Mercruiser parts inventory in Ontario on the shelf.
+That's why local guides and charter operators call us first when they need a part the same day.